MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 ### Withholding changes for North Dakota

-The Personal Exemption amount is \$4,300 for Filing Status MAR and SINGLE
+The Personal Exemption amount is \$4,300 for Filing Status MAR and SINGLE.

 > [!NOTE]
 > Per the state of North Dakota, there is no HOH filing status with exemptions.
 If an employee on the W4 chooses filing status of HOH and does not mark step 2, you still choose HOH as the filing status in Dynamics GP.